 These dried fruits are energy dense too.
 One cup of halved dried apricots gives you about 313 kcal of energy, while 66 g of polished rice gives you only 222 kcal (2).
 Having them as an evening snack can offer several health benefits.

-There is more to dried apricots than what we have discussed until now.
+However, there is more to dried apricots than what we have discussed until now.
 The following section will give you more insight.

 What Are The Benefits Of Having Dried Apricots?